replicatedhq/replicated-docs/docs/enterprise/snapshots-troubleshooting-backup-restore.md

 #### Solution

-If this is the case, Replicated recommends that you validate the access key / secret or service account json.
+Replicated recommends that you validate the access key / secret or service account json.

 ### Invalid Top-level Directories